The Audeze SINE DX is a limited edition open-back version of the original portable planar SINE headphones. It is priced at $599.

-Now here comes 2017 and Audeze decide to release the SINE DX (Deluxe).
-This is an open back version of the SINE with a limited edition run of just 80 at $499 before going up to $599 thereafter.
+Now here comes 2017 and Audeze decides to release the SINE DX (Deluxe).
+This is an open-back version of the SINE with a limited edition run of just 80 at $499 before going up to $599 thereafter.

 On the day Audeze decided to hold just 3 for review I happened to be talking to them and weaseled my way onto the list for one review sample so I have to thank the team for that.

 Lucky me because as it turns out the SINE DX is STILL out of stock as we speak they seem to be that popular.
 After listening to them solidly now for a month I can well understand why the SINE DX “out of stock” moniker could well be a perennial feature on the website because this is a really interesting portable planar headphone.

 Tuned For Audiophiles

 The SINE DX is an open-back version of the portable on-ear planar SINE but without the Cipher experience.
 It is tuned by Audeze specifically for an audiophile audience so whilst there may well be a slight bass boost similar to the SINE the effect will not sound ‘correct” on the DX.
 Thus the DX is a pure analog experience for DAP and desktop lovers, more old school if you will for people like you and me.

 Whilst it is pitched as having the qualities we love from open designs it is still very much a SINE in terms of design and purposed intent though with less isolation.
 This is less of an outdoor headphone but still a transportable option.
 Think office, long train rides maybe, at home and in the office.
 At 240g the SINE DX is going to be much more comfortable on your head than any of the LCD series for moving around with.